tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ---
-title: Fault tolerance and recovery
+title: Fault Tolerance and Recovery
-description: Fault tolerance, recovery
+description: Learn how TiKV recovers from failures
 menu:
     "5.1":
         parent: Features